 For more details read our 8 Elements of Confident Body Language

 MIT's 100K finale presentation in 2015.
 The winner was Raptor Maps, a drone-based approach to monitoring crop health and yields.
 Watch team members Nikhil Vadhavkar and Forrest Meyen deliver the winning sales pitch!

 Notice the following:

-Backing your claims up with the words of other clients can go a very long way.
+Supporting your claims with the words of other clients can go a long way.
 Statistics show that 5 reviews is the magic number for increasing online sales and the same principle applies in a sales pitch.
 Telling the client about a happy customer is one thing, but showing them how happy a customer is in their own words is another thing entirely.

 Integrate your most complimentary testimonials into the pitch and you’ll be more likely to convert.
 Clients will believe the words of others and trust you more when they see how others have praised you in the industry.

 One key thing to avoid in your pitch is the pressure sell.
 Using tactics like offering a discount if they sign up now will only put prospective clients off and drive your pitch into the ground.
 It is important that the client sees the purchase as their own decision based on well thought out business principles.